 It’s fascinating to reflect on the last 20+ years of competition between NetScaler and F5’s BIG-IP.
 Both products helped fuel the initial boom of the Internet by providing first of its kind scaling, high availability, security, and traffic intelligence for the new World Wide Web.
 In the early 2000s, the Internet was bursting at the seams, but because of F5’s and NetScalers technology, companies were able to scale their applications with little to no changes to their apps.
 Most folks don’t realize Citrix acquired NetScaler In 2005, which was a great fit at the time – as Citrix needed a proxy they could customize to provide visibility into their VDI solutions.
 They could continue to recommend F5 (yep at the time F5 was the preferred LB vendor for Citrix), or they could bring the functionality in house and have full control.
 Buying F5 at the time would have been tough, they had great momentum and no real motivation to be acquired.
 They also had a head start on NetScaler – F5’s first product shipped in 1997, vs NetScaler in 2000.
 NetScaler, likely feeling the pressure, was ripe for the picking.
 So what happened after that acquisition in 2005?
+Spoiler alert: Nearly 20 years later the answer to that question has never been more consequential for the thousands of orgs still running Netscalers today.

 F5 & Citrix History – How did we get here?